JuanSMartinez/PHASEN/README.md

 # PHASEN

 Unofficial implementation of the PHASEN network by [Yin et al., (2020)](https://ojs.aaai.org/index.php/AAAI/article/view/6489).
-The network is designed as a phase-and-harmonics-aware speech enhancement network
+The network is designed as a phase-and-harmonics-aware speech enhancement network.

+# Requirements

+* Python
+* Pytorch
+* ffmpeg
+* youtube-dl

+# Databases

+From the original work of [Yin et al., (2020)](https://ojs.aaai.org/index.php/AAAI/article/view/6489), the [AVSpeech](https://looking-to-listen.github.io/avspeech/index.html) dataset is used along with the [AudioSet](https://research.google.com/audioset/) to create a noisy speech dataset.
+The contents under the `datasets/AVSpeech` directory correspond to code and files to download and process the AVSpeech dataset from the available information on the web on the Spring of 2021.

 # References

-The following is a minimal `bibtex` citation of the work by [Yin et al., (2020)](https://ojs.aaai.org/index.php/AAAI/article/view/6489).
+The following is a minimal `bibtex` citation of the work by [Yin et al., (2020)](https://ojs.aaai.org/index.php/AAAI/article/view/6489) and other relevant sources.

+	# Main work by Yin et al.
 	@inproceedings{yin2020phasen,
 	title={Phasen: A phase-and-harmonics-aware speech enhancement network},
 	author={Yin, Dacheng and Luo, Chong and Xiong, Zhiwei and Zeng, Wenjun},